Kitoye Ajasa: Politician and publisher

-In 1906, Ajasa became an unofficial member of the Legislative Council, and in 1914 was made a member of the Nigerian Council of Governor-General Frederick Lugard, 1st Baron Lugard (1858–1945).
+In 1906, Ajasa became an unofficial member of the Legislative Council, and in 1914, he was made a member of the Nigerian Council of Governor-General Frederick Lugard, 1st Baron Lugard (1858–1945).

 Ajasa and others such as John K. Randle, Christopher Sapara Williams and Henry Rawlingson Carr thought obstructing the British administration was counter-productive, since it was only through the British that development would be possible.

 Ajasa called radicals "water rate agitators."

 He advocated full adoption of European ideas and institutions as the fastest way to make progress.
 His contemporaries attacked him for this attitude, saying his newspaper was "the guardian angel of an oligarchy of reactionaries", and wondering why "any man in Lagos, African by birth, race and descent ... should be so wholly devoid of race consciousness, and utterly oblivious of appreciation of the duties, obligations and responsibilities devolving on him."

 Ajasa was one of the leading members of the People's Union founded in 1908 by John Randle (1855–1928).

 Others were Orisadipe Obasa (1863–1940), Richard Akinwande Savage (1874–1935) and Adeyemo Alakija (1884–1952).
 Although the People's Union was controlled by men with conservative views, it attracted some professionals with progressive ideas such as Ernest Ikoli (1893–1960), journalist and founder of the Nigerian Youth Movement.

 The People's Union, which was in favour of gradual introduction of reforms, opposed the more radical and nationalist Nigerian National Democratic Party (NNDP) founded in 1922 by Herbert Macaulay.

 The People's Union dissolved in 1928 after Randle died.

 Ajasa founded the Nigerian Pioneer in 1914 as an alternative to the radical Weekly Record of John Payne Jackson (1848–1915).

 Because he was known to be a confidant of Lugard, it was widely thought that the government funded the paper.

 The newspaper generally supported government measures and opposed people and organisations that the government disliked.

 It did not indulge in anti-government polemics as did other papers at the time, and was distrusted by many of the people of Lagos.

 Ajasa wrote in 1923 that his paper "existed in order to interpret thoroughly and accurately the Government to the people and the people to the Government".

 Kitoye Ajasa became a Judge of the High Court of Lagos.
-He was made an Officer of the Order of the British Empire in the 1924 Birthday Honours and was made a knight in the 1928 Birthday Honours.
+He was made an Officer of the Order of the British Empire in the 1924 Birthday Honours and was made a Knight Bachelor in the 1928 Birthday Honours.
 He was the first Nigerian to be knighted.

 Ajasa remained a legislator until 1933.